e2/gem-checkout/README.md

 (If you don't provide this option, the latest version will be used).

+## Troubleshooting

+Run with the `-d 0` option to see what's going on.

 ## FAQ

-None yet, so open an issue...
+None yet, so open issues and ask for improvements/features ...

 ## Development